 4. There are many factors the Court considers in granting or denying a request to relocate, including the reason for the relocation (better employment, remarriage) and whether that reason supports the best interest of not just you, but will enhance the quality of life (education, etc.) of the children; the timesharing schedule of the other parent; whether the children will still be able to have a meaningful relationship with the other parent; whether you will encourage a close a continuing relationship; the community and school ties of the children; where extended family are located, etcetera.

-The Law Office of Summer R. Nichols, LLC has handled several relocation cases and knows the detailed requirements of the law.
+The Summer Nichols Law has handled several relocation cases and knows the detailed requirements of the law.
 Contact us today to set your FREE consultation (904) 322-7702

 The Importance of Having a Living Will and Health Care Appointment

 A Living Will is not to be confused with a legal will, which disposes of a person's property upon his or her death.
 A Living Will directs the provision, withholding, or withdrawal of life prolonging procedures in the event one should have a terminal condition.
 In Florida, "life prolonging procedures" also includes the provision of food and water to terminally ill patients.
 If you chose to direct in your Living Will that your life not be prolonged, you can also request that you are administered pain medication or other similar treatment to alleviate suffering.